19hours/sg-statutes/Acts/Immigration Act.md

 1\.
 Any finger, thumb or palmar impression.

-2. Any photograph or other image of a person’s face and shoulders.
+2\.
+Any photograph or other image of a person’s face and shoulders.

-[53/2004 wef 15/01/2005]

 ## LEGISLATIVE HISTORY